-As well as paintings, drawings, sculptures and examples of his famous paper cut-outs, the Matisse Museum also holds some his personal effects including furniture and painting equipment.
+As well as paintings, drawings, sculptures and examples of his famous paper cut-outs, the Matisse Museum also holds some of his personal effects including furniture and painting equipment.

-Among the masterpieces on show are Nu bleu IV (Blue Nude IV), one of Matisse's most reproduced images, and the 8m-long Fleurs et Fruits (Flowers and Fruits), the largest Matisse work in France.
+Among the masterpieces on show are Nu bleu IV (Blue Nude IV), one of Matisse's most reproduced images, and the 8m-long Fleurs et Fruits (Flowers and Fruits), the largest Matisse works in France.

 The museum, which also hosts regular temporary exhibitions, is housed in a 17th-century villa in the quiet suburb of Cimiez, north of the city centre, surrounded by gardens, olive groves and archaeological remains, which are also worth a look when you visit.